-This online bachelor of general studies in Library Science program prepares students with the skills needed to work in academic, public and special libraries.
+This online Bachelor's of Multidisciplinary Studies (BMS) in Library Science program prepares students with the skills needed to work in academic, public and special libraries.
 These skills are acquired through coursework in library science, literature and technology.The online Library Science program is ideal for individuals seeking entry-level employment in academic, public, and special (e.g. corporate, medical and law) libraries anywhere in the world.

 (Only required if English is not your native language)